John Groce: University of Illinois

 Groce finalized negotiations to become the men's basketball head coach at the University of Illinois on March 28, 2012, after both Shaka Smart and Brad Stevens declined interest in the position.

 The Illini started 12–0 in 2013 under Groce, the best start for a first-year coach in the team's modern era.
 The team won the 2012 Maui Invitational by defeating Butler in the championship game.
 Illinois finished the year 23–13, but with a losing conference record at 8–10.
 The Illini did receive a bid to the NCAA tournament advancing to the Third Round (formerly known as the Second Round) before losing to No. 2-seeded Miami.

 During their 2014 season, Illinois' success in the month of November improved to 21–0 under Groce.
 Until losing five non-conference games in the 2015–16 season, Illinois was the only program in the nation with an undefeated November record, dating back to 2011.
 The Illini would slip however, finishing 20–15, 7–11 in Big Ten play and failing to make the NCAA tournament.
 They did receive a bid to the NIT advancing to the second round.

 The Illini continued to struggle in 2015, finishing 19–14, 9–9 and again failing to make the NCAA tournament.
 They did receive a bid to the NIT where they lost in the first round.

-Before the end of their 2016 season, new Illinois AD Josh Whitman gave John Groce a vote of confidence, praising his leadership and stating that "John Groce is going to continue to be our basketball coach."
+Before the end of their 2016 season, new Illinois AD Josh Whitman gave Groce a vote of confidence, praising his leadership and stating that "John Groce is going to continue to be our basketball coach."
 However, the Illini finished the season 15–19, 5–13.